ajmorton/advent_of_code/2024-pypy/Thoughts.md

 - The visited grid is sparse enough that a set works better than a 2D grid for all cells.
 - NameTuples are bloody slow.
 3x slowdown compared to a normal tuple indexed with foo[0]

-So far this is 1n 86x speedup.
+So far this is an 86x speedup.
 Annoyed I can't hit 100x

+edit 2: Good ol' generational arrays.
+Most time was spent hashing and creating defaultdicts.
+Store all that information in a single 3D array (allocated once) and we get a 10x speedup.
+I'll struggle reading this code in future, but such is life.
+Total speedup: ~768x

 # Day 07 - Bridge Repair
 Go read itertools.
 Plug in values.
 Meh.
 I guess I should write the memoises version at some point.